The History Behind Providence Place

 Rick was appointed Vice President of Operations for Providence Place following a successful career as an Executive Director for Country Meadows, a sister company also owned and operated by the Leader Family.
 Before entering the field of senior living, Rick was an Executive Director for a well-known hospice organization.
 As a registered nurse, Rick has also worked in leadership roles in hospital and skilled nursing settings.

-Rick is a graduate of York College, Penn State, and Shippensburg Universities.
-He lives in York with wife, Jess and their two children, Brynn and Blake.
+Rick is a graduate of York College, Penn State, Shippensburg, and Drexel Universities.
+He lives in Hummelstown and has two children, Brynn and Blake.
 He believes that residents and their families are a top priority, and that there is nothing more important than delivering on one’s promises.

 As Vice President of Operations, Rick oversees the day-to-day management of our five communities.
 This includes working with the Executive Directors to maintain attractive campuses, deliver quality care and services to residents, and build teams of exceptional co-workers.